sandeep-gh/ofjustpy/README.md

 2. organize components in a hierarchical context
 3. use svelte as the underlying frontend javascript engine
 4. several higher order components build using ofjustpy framework, tailwind and svelte.
+5. Tailwind tags are first class python expressions, instead of a long string.

 ## Usage
 ### A demo example -- for the impatient ones